adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » The personal life deeply lived always expands into truths beyond itself. - Anaïs Nin</code></pre>
+<pre><code>1 » Work for something because it is good, not just because it stands a chance to succeed. - Václav Havel</code></pre>
-<pre><code>2 » You are not here merely to make a living.
-You are here in order to enable the world to live more amply, with greater vision, with a finer spirit of hope and achievement.
-You are here to enrich the world, and you impoverish yourself if you forget the errand. - Woodrow Wilson</code></pre>
+<pre><code>2 » Sometimes it is better to lose and do the right thing than to win and do the wrong thing. - Tony Blair</code></pre>
-<pre><code>3 » Consider that not only do negative thoughts and emotions destroy our experience of peace, but they also undermine our health. - Dalai Lama</code></pre>
+<pre><code>3 » The way we communicate with others and with ourselves ultimately determines the quality of our lives. - Tony Robbins</code></pre>
 </details>

 <!--END_SECTION:waka-->